Hand Arm Vibration Testing

 Once you have the HAV test data you can then start to plan a management package to control HAV issues on-site, such as job rotation, application review, sourcing lower vibration tools and consumables and regular servicing of tools.

-The next step to protecting your employees from HAV is implementing a monitoring system such as Trigger Time Monitors or a Hand Arm Vibration management system package.
-See the product pages for further information or contact us.
+The next step to protecting your employees from HAV is implementing a monitoring system such as a Hand Arm Vibration management system package.
+See our product pages for further information or contact us.